rogerdahl/striprouter-cpp/README.md

 If a good layout is found, the solution can be printed in two separate layers, with the bottom layer showing the required copper trace cuts, and the top layer showing the required wires.
 The printed sheets are then fastened to the board with paper glue or tape one layer at a time, providing an exact reference while working on the board.
 Wires can be placed by poking them through the indicated locations on the paper, and traces are cut through the paper.

-Currently implemented:

-* Parse circuit description file
+Features:

+* Automatic routing using novel genetic algorithm
-* Automatic routing, aware of nets and indirect connections
+* Router is aware of and takes advantage of nets and indirect connections
+* Realtime visual feedback when editing circuit description file
-* Visualize circuit and discovered routes
+* Realtime visual progress and discovered routes
-* GUI controls
-* Move components with mouse
-* Zoom and pan with mouse wheel and drag
+* GUI controls, move components, zoom and pan with mouse and wheel
 * Highlight connections and nets with mouse hover
 * Find and display the minimally required copper trace cut positions
 * Write component position changes back to the circuit file
-* Write the best solution to .svg (Scalable Vector Grahics) files for 1:1 printing
+* Write the best solution to `.svg` (Scalable Vector Grahics) files for 1:1 printing

-Planned functionality:

-* Better search algorithm
-* Support components such as resistors and diodes that have variable length connectors
-* Automatic optimization of component locations

 ### How to use

 * Start the program.
 You should see it start searching for routes on the included circuit.
 Typically, there will be several updates over the first few seconds, and then the update frequency will slow down as it becomes harder for the program to find a layout that is better than the current best.

+* As the genetic algorithm searches for the best layout, the `Current Layout > Failed Avg` will slowly decrease and, hopefully, `Best Layout > Failed` will at some point drop to zero, indicating that a complete layout has been found.
+This is also indicated by the absence of any "Rat's Nest" lines in the circuit.

+* The program does not have a traditional GUI for creating circuits.
+Instead, it provides realtime feedback as you edit a text file describing the circuit.

-* Move the program to one side of the screen and open the included `circuits/example.circuit` file in a text editor on the other.
+    Move the program to one side of the screen and open the included `circuits/example.circuit` file in a text editor on the other.
 Start creating your circuit there, using the simple syntax shown in the file.
 Alternately, the path to another `.circuit` file can be given as a command line argument when starting the program.

+    Types of information in the `.circuit` file:

     * `Board` The size of the stripboard, specified by number of vias (through holes) horizontally and vertically, as seen when the copper strips run vertically.
 The board must be large enough that the circuit and routes will fit but should not be larger than necessary, as search speed slows down when board size increases.